DavidOP1/Assignment4OOP/README.md

 Pokemon.py- a class which allows to store data about pokemons , such as position and value.

 Agent.py- This class allows us to store data about the agent, such as pos caught pokemons, and speed.

+Explaining the algorithm:
+--
+Every time we get new pokemons , and at the start we turn their param's into a tuple which the first param in the tuple is the value of the pokemon, then I reverse sort the list of tuple , so the highest valued pokemon is in index 0 in the list , and then I pop it , it acts exactly like a priority queue , then we a assign an agent to that pokemon, getting the route for the agent we use the shortest path algo which we implemented in Asssignment 3, link above.

 About the assignment- Pokemon Game:
 --